XYZ Reality secures £5M to bring a hologram headset to the construction industry – TechCrunch

 Mitchell came up with the idea of eliminating 2D designs after the 2008 recession devastated the industry.

-I tried out the headset for myself and found that I could complete a basic assembly of bricks according to the plans projected in front of my eyes with a reasonable degree of accuracy, from scratch.
+I tried out the headset for myself and found that I could, with a reasonable degree of accuracy, from scratch complete a basic assembly of bricks according to the plans projected in front of my eyes.

-XYZ says it was possible to build a bathroom in two hours using the headset, versus a day without it, using the technology.
+XYZ says it is possible to build a bathroom in two hours using the headset, versus a day without it, using the technology.

-The hope is that that as this technology improves, any tradesperson would be able to work on a construction site with less need for training in 2D plans, but still with a high degree of accuracy.
+The hope is that as this technology improves, any tradesperson would be able to work on a construction site with less need for training in 2D plans, but still with a high degree of accuracy.

 The project is not without risk.
 Daqri, which built enterprise-grade AR headsets for construction, shuttered its HQ last year.
 Earlier, Osterhout Design Group unloaded its AR glasses patents after acquisition talks with Magic Leap, Facebook and others stalled.
 Meta, an AR headset startup that raised $73 million from VCs, including Tencent, also sold its assets earlier this year after the company ran out of cash.

 But Amadeus is bullish.
-Nick Kingsbury, Partner, Amadeus Capital Partners said: “Construction is a sector that’s ripe for radical innovation.
+Nick Kingsbury, partner, Amadeus Capital Partners said: “Construction is a sector that’s ripe for radical innovation.
 This technology has the potential to revolutionize how the construction industry sets out and validates its work, reducing costs and the chance of project slippage from mistakes.”